 ― Kamila Shamsie, Salt and Saffron.

-Karachi, the capital of Sindh and the biggest metropolitan city of Pakistan is known for its diverse culture, advanced education system, rich cuisine, historical sites, best shopping malls and various farmhouses and of course, the beautiful deep blue sea.
+Karachi, the capital of Sindh and the biggest metropolitan city of Pakistan is known for its diverse culture, advanced education system, rich cuisine, historical sites, best shopping malls, top cinemas and various farmhouses and of course, the beautiful deep blue sea.
 Karachi offers a complete and comfortable life for its residents.
 If you’re looking to live in Karachi, Graana.com brings you a list of top-performing areas in Karachi for you to invest in.

 List of Places to Visit in Karachi